nrennie/ggauto/README.md

 - Symmetric `y` axis, when `0` is included in the data (for some chart types), to enable comparison.
 - Errors when users try to make *spaghetti* line charts.
+- Unless a factor where a specific order is defined, categorical variables are arranged by magnitude instead of alphabetically.

 ## Installation